Buxom ‘Maxim’ Model Bojana Krsmanovic Busts Out Of Plunging Nude Top In Valentine’s Day Instagram Post

 “It’s astonishing that you don’t have to do anything but appear before a camera,” another user noted of her natural beauty and photogenic nature.

-Bo was featured in Sports Illustrated‘s 2016 and 2017 issues, shot in Tahiti and Finland respectively.
-In addition, the model also graced the cover of Maxim‘s April 2017 issue.
-In her cover interview, she opened up about about growing up in her native Serbia, and how she had a love for motorcycles, a passion she has put aside since her career depends on her body remaining intact.
+Bo was featured in Sports Illustrated’s 2016 and 2017 issues, shot in Tahiti and Finland respectively.
+In addition, the model also graced the cover of Maxim’s April 2017 issue.
+In her cover interview, she opened up about growing up in her native Serbia, and how she had a love for motorcycles, a passion she has put aside since her career depends on her body remaining intact.

 “Well, now I get to do it less.
 I’m scared to break my legs or something because of my job… In two to three years, maybe I’ll get back to it,” she told the magazine.